Antonomasia3rd/stuff/diary/tech/rooting and stuff/debloat Samsung A34.md

 make an Issue and i'll make the "uninstalled" list (if i'm not lazy heheh ><)

-# massive debloat
+# The "Massive" Debloating

+by "Massive" i mean the required system app needed to boot into homescreen

 after rooting i still decided to mess with debloat thingy, so here you go ^^

-this means only the system apps needed to boot into homescreen

-remember that this breaks apps (obviously since this is massive), see the Debloat list or FAQ below if you have any questions
+remember that this breaks apps (obviously since this is massive), see the continuation on "Debloat" list or FAQ below if you have any questions

 ## Personal user